wp-plugins/goodreviews/readme.txt

 Tested up to:      3.4
 Stable tag:        trunk

-Display Goodreads.com reviews for ISBNs you specify on any page or post.
+Display Goodreads.com reviews for ISBNs or IDs you specify on any page or post.

 == Description ==